PlanBuildr Logo

 With restaurants opening left and ride nowadays, investors are going to want to know how you will get word of your restaurant to the world.

-The next marketing strategy and publicity section should go into detail on how you plan to market your restaurant before and after opening.
+The next marketing plan and publicity section should go into detail on how you plan to market your restaurant before and after opening.
 As well as any plans you may have to bring a PR company on board to help spread the word.

-Read more: How to write a restaurant marketing plan from scratch
+Read more : How to write a restaurant marketing plan from scratch

 10. External help